prakulsharma/data-science/README.md

-# MDS-Complete
+# Data Science

-## UBC Master of Data Science (Computational Linguistics) - Complete and comprehensive course*
+## Data Science with a deep dive in Computational Linguistics - Complete and comprehensive course*

 ### Block 1